MartianMadman/RFA_1stPerson/Readme.txt

 -Adjust turret view.

 \Changelog v2.0.1/
+-Remove melee auto-targeting due to issues with it causing players head in view.
 -Change shotgun and charge launcher player animations.
--Remove melee auto-targeting due to issues with it causing players head in view.
+-Sightly increase crouch to stand view speed.

 \Issues/
 -Unwanted fov scaling for 4:3/5:4 aspect ratio.
 To prevent this, launch game in 16:9 and then switch to 4:3 resolutions.